platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 This flexibility in resource allocation allows you to optimize performance and costs.

-If your app shows signs of struggling with high load, or if you're expecting a traffic spike, you can also add instances to your application container.
+If your app shows signs of struggling with high load, or if you're expecting a traffic spike, you can also add instances to your application and/or worker containers.
 Such horizontal scaling allows your app to keep running smoothly, and shields your users from performance issues and downtime.